 Lyft and Uber: Always Sign Up for Both Apps

 While I drive almost exclusively for Lyft, I am also an active driver for Uber.
 It is important to have both companies available to you.
 You never know when one service will go down, such as what happened to Uber for a few hours back in 2016.

 In addition, you can’t prepare for when one of the services will deactivate you, such as what happened to me when Uber deactivated me for 6 weeks based on a technical glitch.
 You could also be sidelined for paperwork deficiencies.
 Sometimes, it may be so darn slow out there that having both apps working for you to get you a ride will reduce wait time and increase your profits.

 When passengers hear that I drive almost exclusively for Lyft, they ask me “Why?”
 I answer: “Cats and Dogs.”
 I explain that Uber passengers are more like cats.
-Quiet.
+Quiet (probably one reason Uber introduced Quiet mode!).
 Non-responsive.
 They are content to sit in the back and play with the smartphone.

 Lyft passengers are more like dogs.
 Dogs are friendly.
 They want to engage.
 They are enthusiastic and playful.

 While this is a gross generalization, it does ring true.
 The majority of Lyft passengers have, for one reason or another, rejected Uber.
 They had a bad experience of some sort.
 Or they simply don’t vibe with Uber’s internal politics, or de-crowned CEO.

 Most Lyft passengers have chosen Lyft and seem happy about it.
 Lyft feels more like a little club and passengers and drivers are equals.
 Uber passengers seem to view drivers as the hired help.
 I choose dogs every time.